AAAI 2019 Spring Symposium on

 - March 27, 2019: Final day of symposium with closing session of Knut Hinkelmann and Andreas Martin.

-- March 26, 2019: Second day of symposium with keynote of Frank van Harmelen and AAAI plenary session with Aurona Gerber.
+- March 26, 2019: Second day of symposium with the keynote of Frank van Harmelen and AAAI plenary session with Aurona Gerber.

 - February 9, 2019: Registration opens to active participants as well as interested individuals on a first-come, first-served basis.